All Products

 • Description

-Calculates the current age based on an ID card number.
-The age is calculated by subtracting the birth year from the current year.
+Returns the current age based on a Chinese ID card number.
+The age is calculated by subtracting the birth year from the ID card number from the current year.

 • Parameters

-idcardno: A required 15-digit or 18-digit ID card number of the STRING type.
-The function validates the ID card number based on the province code and the last digit.
-If the validation fails, this function returns null.
+idcardno: Required.
+A 15-digit or 18-digit Chinese ID card number of the STRING type.
+The function checks the validity of the ID card number based on the province code and the last check digit.
+If the check fails, NULL is returned.

 • Return value

 Returns a value of the BIGINT type.
-If the input parameter is null, this function returns null.
+If the input is NULL, NULL is returned.

 GET_IDCARD_BIRTHDAY